-Guide to understanding the Employee Pension Scheme (EPS) 1995
+About Employee Pension Scheme (EPS) 1995

 As per the latest changes in the Employee Pension Scheme that are effective since 1st September 2014, the EPF is distributed as 12% of the employee’s salary goes into the EPF account and 12% of the employer's salary is divided into 3.67% for EPF, 8.33% for EPS, 0.5% for EDLI 1.1% as EPF admin charges and 0.01% as EDLI Admin charges.
 The minimum pension under EPS is Rs 1000 and EPF is mandatory for those employees drawing a salary less than Rs 15,000 a month.
-EDLI cover for each employee has been raised from Rs 1.56 Lakh to Rs 3 Lakh
+EDLI cover for each employee has been raised from Rs 1.56 Lakh to Rs 3 Lakh.

-- Employees are automatically enrolled into the EPS scheme only if they are members of the EPF scheme.
+- Employees are automatically enrolled into the EPS Scheme only if they are members of the EPF scheme.

 - The central government also contributes to an employee’s EPS along with employer contribution of 8.33% of the salary.
 Central government contributes 1.16% of the employee’s salary but salary is considered as basic pay plus daily allowance and is taken as a maximum of Rs 6500